Observation of $CP$ violation in $B^{0}\!\to{J\mskip-3mu/\mskip-2mu\psi}\rho(770)^0$ decays

 Selected $\decay{\Bd}{\jpsi\pip\pim}$ candidates in the mass range $[5250, 5500]\mevcc$ are retained for further analysis.
 The invariant mass of a \Bd candidate, $m(\jpsi\pip\pim)$, is calculated by requiring the \Bd momentum vector to point back to the closest primary vertex and constraining the $\mup\mun$ invariant mass to the known \jpsi mass~\cite{PDG2024}.
 An unbinned maximum-likelihood fit to the $m(\jpsi\pip\pim)$ distribution is performed to discriminate the signal from background contributions.
 The mass shape of the combinatorial background is described by a fifth-order polynomial function, which can account for a dip caused by the veto of the $\decay{\Bd}{\jpsi\Kst}$ decays.
 Its parameters are shared between the $\decay{\Bd}{\jpsi\pip\pim}$ and $\decay{\Bd}{\jpsi\pipm\pipm}$ data samples and obtained via a simultaneous fit to both samples.

-The \Bd and \Bs peaks are each modeled by the sum of a Hypatia function~\cite{Santos:2013gra} and a Gaussian function, where the fraction and tail parameters of the Hypatia function and the width ratio between the two functions are determined from simulations.
-The mass difference between \Bd and \Bs peaks is constrained to its known value~\cite{PDG2024}.
+The \Bd and \Bs peaks are each modeled by the sum of a Hypatia function~\cite{Santos:2013gra} and a Gaussian function, where the mass difference between \Bd and \Bs peaks is constrained to its known value~\cite{PDG2024}.
 Partially reconstructed backgrounds from $\decay{\Bs}{\jpsi\etapr}(\rhoz\gamma)$ and $\decay{\Bs}{\jpsi\eta}(\pip\pim\gamma)$ decays are included in the fit.
 Their shapes are modeled using simulations, and their yield ratios relative to the \Bd signal are constrained to the values determined from simulations.
-The resulting fit is shown in \figref{fig_jpsipipi} and is used to estimate the yield of each component within $\pm20\mevcc$ of the known \Bd mass~\cite{PDG2024}.
+The resulting fit is shown in \figref{fig_jpsipipi} and is used to estimate the yield of each component under the \Bd peak.

 A signal sample of approximately $51\,000$ $\decay{\Bd}{\jpsi\pip\pim}$ decays is obtained.
-In the subsequent analysis, residual backgrounds under the \Bd peak are statistically subtracted by injecting events with negative weights, with the total weight matching the corresponding background yield.
+In the subsequent analysis, the residual backgrounds under the $\Bd$ peak are statistically subtracted by injecting events with negative weights, with the total weight matching the corresponding background yield~\cite{LHCb-PAPER-2020-045,LHCb-PAPER-2019-003}.
 The combinatorial background is subtracted by using candidates in the mass interval $[5312,5332]\mevcc$, while simulated samples are used for the partially reconstructed backgrounds.
-The small contamination from the tail of the $\decay{\Bs}{\jpsi\pip\pim}$ decays is subtracted using an amplitude-corrected simulation sample.
+The small contamination from the tail of the $\decay{\Bs}{\jpsi\pip\pim}$ decays is subtracted using an amplitude-corrected simulation sample~\cite{LHCb-PAPER-2019-003}.

 The measurement of \CP violation in $\decay{\Bd}{\jpsi\pip\pim}$ decays requires an amplitude analysis to separate different polarization components.
-A weighted multidimensional maximum-likelihood fit is performed to the background-subtracted distributions of the decay time, the invariant mass $m(\pip\pim)$ and the angular variables $(\cospi, \cosmu, \chi)$.
+A weighted multidimensional maximum-likelihood fit is performed to the background-subtracted distributions of the decay time, the invariant mass $m(\pip\pim)$, and the angular variables $(\cospi, \cosmu, \chi)$.
 The helicity angle \thepi (\themu) is defined as the angle between the \pip (\mup) momentum and the direction opposite to the $\Bd$ momentum in the $\pip\pim(\mup\mun)$ rest frame, and $\chi$ is the azimuthal angle between the $\pip\pim$ and $\mumu$ decay planes~\cite{LHCb-PAPER-2014-058,LHCb-PAPER-2020-042}.